the Mt Airy Greening Net (MAGNet)

 Plastic containers labeled 2 (HDPE) These are usually opaque milk jugs & detergent bottles.
 Need to be rinsed clean, with caps removed.
 As of July '08, picked up by Philadelphia's Curbside recycling.
 Place in rigid container on Recycling day in your neighborhood.

-In Mt Airy, there's a drop-box at Weavers Way.
+Printer cartridges In Mt Airy, there's a drop-box at Weavers Way.
 Proceeds are a fundraiser for the CW Henry Elementary School

 Prom Dresses Fairy Godmother will accept them.